 In big cities, getting to the embassy or a consulate will be easy.
 However, this might prove to be a bit tricky if you’re in less populated destinations.
 It’s important that you’re aware of your country’s relevant online resources as well as contact details and locations for your embassies or consulates in the countries you’re visiting

 For Americans, you’ll want to report your lost or stolen passport to the U.S. Department of State – Bureau of Consular Affairs.
-To do so online go to this link.

 Here are some further tips from the Bureau’s FAQ page about Lost or Stolen Passports: